 “Claude’s was the finest defensive job I’ve ever seen.” – Gump Worsley on Provost’s kyboshing of Hull in 1965.

 “While many forget to mention [him] as one of the greatest Habs of all time, it should be noted without his selfless team play and willingness to the dirty work on a team loaded with superstars, the Montreal Canadiens wouldn’t have been as successful during the 1950s and 1960s without Claude Provost.” – Hockey Historian Joe Pelletier

-Perhaps the least known name on the list, Jack Walker played just two NHL seasons in the 1920’s.
-His claim to fame was on the Coast in the Western Canadian professional hockey circuits (plus a couple early seasons in the Eastern pro rinks of the NHA before World War I).
-Walker was an industrious, clean, but tough player that made his mark on the game with his patented “hook check” that helped to shutdown opposing stars.
+Perhaps the least-known name on the list, Jack Walker played just two NHL seasons in the 1920s.
+His claim to fame was on the Coast in the Western Canadian professional hockey circuits (plus a couple of early seasons in the Eastern pro rinks of the NHA before World War I).
+Walker was an industrious, clean, and tough player who made his mark on the game with his patented “hook check” that helped to shut down opposing stars.

 Though some may scoff at the notion of a player from so far back or one that played before the forward pass had been fully liberalized, it’s unfair to punish a player just for the year of his birth.
-He was a star among his peers defensively and should be recognized as an all-time great.
+He was a star among his peers as a defensive forward and should be recognized as an all-time great.

 Quips & Quotes: